exasol/public-knowledgebase/Environment-Management/how-to-get-debug-information-and-log-files-from-docker-based.md

 ```

-If you don't know the database name you can use the command "**dwad_client shortlist"** to get it.
+If you don't know the database name, you can use the command "**dwad_client shortlist"** to get it.

 ## Step 4

-The command above will create a tar.gz file in /exa/tmp/support folder.
+The command above will create a tar.gz file in the folder /exa/tmp/support.

 ```python